-Sky high interest rates and a continually worsening housing crisis have created a mortgage monster for the average Irish homeowner.
-But is there a way to escape this financial beast?
-For those with a little extra cash to spare, the answer may be using a Mortgage overpayment calculator to reduce the interest you pay overall.
+Sky high interest rates have created a mortgage monster for the average Irish homeowner.
+The answer may be using a mortgage overpayment calculator to reduce the interest you pay overall.

 What’s Mortgage Overpayment?

 Mortgage Overpayment is simply paying your mortgage quicker than your original schedule (paying off your mortgage early).
 This may be by paying a lump sum to the bank or shortening the time period over which you pay your mortgage.
 This decreases the time period you pay your mortgage over.